William Isaac

-William M. "Bill" Isaac (born 1943) is an American banker.
-He was the Chairman of the Federal Deposit Insurance Corporation (FDIC) from August 3, 1981 through October 21, 1985.
-He was appointed to the FDIC Board of Directors by President Jimmy Carter in 1978 at the age of 34 and was named Chairman of the FDIC in 1981 by President Reagan.
-In 1986, Isaac founded the regulatory consulting firm The Secura Group LLC which became part of FTI Consulting, Inc., a global consulting firm.
+William M. Isaac (December 21, 1943 – June 19, 2026) was an American banker who served as Chairman of the Federal Deposit Insurance Corporation (FDIC) from August 3, 1981, to October 21, 1985.
+He was appointed to the FDIC Board of Directors by President Jimmy Carter in 1978 at age 34, and in 1981 became the youngest-ever Chairman of the FDIC when President Ronald Reagan appointed him to the position at age 36.

+In 1986, Isaac founded the regulatory consulting firm The Secura Group, LLC, which became part of FTI Consulting, Inc., a global consulting firm.
 Isaac served as Chairman of the Board of Fifth Third Bancorp from 2009 through 2014.
-Isaac left FTI Consulting at year end 2019 and joined The Isaac-Milstein Group as Co-Chairman with New York financier and philanthropist Howard Milstein who is Chairman & CEO of New York Private Bank & Trust which in turn owns Emigrant Bank.
-Isaac sits on a number of corporate boards (including New York Private Bank & Trust and Emigrant Bank and is Chairman of Sarasota Private Trust and Cleveland Private Trust and speaks and writes regularly on financial and regulatory issues.
+He left FTI Consulting at year-end 2019 and joined The Isaac-Milstein Group as Co-Chairman with New York financier and philanthropist Howard Milstein.
+Milstein is Chairman & CEO of New York Private Bank & Trust, which in turn owns Emigrant Bank.

+Isaac sat on a number of corporate boards (including New York Private Bank & Trust and Emigrant Bank) and was Chairman of Sarasota Private Trust and Cleveland Private Trust.
+He spoke and wrote regularly on financial and regulatory issues.

 Early life and education

-William M. Isaac was born in 1943 to parents Charles and Ruth Isaac.
+William M. Isaac was born on December 21, 1943, to parents Charles and Ruth Isaac.
 He grew up in Bryan, Ohio.

-Isaac earned his Bachelor of Business Administration degree from Miami University in Oxford, Ohio in 1966.
-While a student at Miami, he was a member of the Phi Gamma Delta fraternity, the Student Senate, and served as Treasurer of his class.
-He received an honorary Doctor of Laws degree (LL.D) from Miami University in 1984.
-He also received a Juris Doctor (summa cum laude) from the Moritz College of Law at The Ohio State University in 1969.
+Isaac earned his Bachelor of Business Administration degree from Miami University in Oxford, Ohio, in 1966.
+While a student at Miami, he was a member of the Phi Gamma Delta fraternity and the Student Senate, and served as Treasurer of his class.
+He received a Juris Doctor (summa cum laude) from the Moritz College of Law at The Ohio State University in 1969.
+He also received an honorary degree from Miami University in Oxford, Ohio, in 1984.